 A variety of federal, state, and local financial aid programs are available to qualified students who might otherwise find it difficult or impossible to attend Nashville State Community College.
 Fair and equal consideration is given to applicants without regard to race, color, sex, national origin, religion, age, or disability.
-Students are encouraged to obtain The Student Guide from the Financial Aid Office.
+Students are encouraged to obtain a copy of Funding Education Beyond High School: The Guide to Federal Student Aid from the Financial Aid Office.
 This free federal publication provides an excellent overview of federal programs and eligibility requirements.
 Helpful Web links are provided on the college's home page at www.nscc.edu Click on Students and then click on Financial Aid.
 Students may also inquire at the Financial Aid Office regarding individual circumstances that need to be considered when packaging financial aid.